enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :warp_scale: scale of the z axis (warped from the value of the scalar).
-By default this scale is calculated to give a pleasant aspect ratio to the plot.
-You can overright this behavior by specifying a float value.
+By default this scale is a float value.
+                     If you specify 'auto', the scale is calculated to give a pleasant aspect ratio to the plot, whatever the bounds of the data.
                      If you specify a value for warp_scale in addition to an extent, the warp scale will be determined by the warp_scale, and the plot be positioned along the z axis with the zero of the data centered on the center of the extent.
+If you are using explicit extents, this is the best way to control the vertical scale of your plots.